cpollet/jixture/maven.md

 Since the oracle driver is not in Central, it is not included in the dependencies if a file named `.ojdbc6.exclude` exists in `jixture/`.

+# PIT

+Use goal `org.pitest:pitest-maven:mutationCoverage` to run PIT

 # Release
  * Release to sonatype: `mvn clean deploy -DperformRelease=true -Psonatype-oss-release`
  * Deploy site: `mvn clean site site:deploy -Dsite`